chandan989/P.R.I.S.M./README.md

 > **What it does:** Tells you *whether* each claim is backed by a real source.

-Factual claims in the response are verified against a **curated clinical knowledge base** (e.g., PubMed/MIMIC) using **selective, synchronous verification**.
+Factual claims in the response are verified against a **curated clinical knowledge base** (e.g., PubMed/MIMIC).
 There is no live web search, guaranteeing a strictly air-gapped, zero-data-egress environment.
-However, generating dense vector embeddings on CPU stalls verification for tens of seconds.
-Instead, P.R.I.S.M. abandons dense embeddings and implements a **highly optimized sparse retrieval system (BM25/Lexical search)** paired with a highly quantized re-ranker.
-This exponentially faster CPU/RAM search maintains sub-second verification latency without touching the GPU.
+To bypass the semantic brittleness and high false-negative rates of pure lexical sparse retrieval (BM25) while avoiding the GPU latency of large dense models, P.R.I.S.M. utilizes a **highly quantized, ultra-lightweight dense embedding model (e.g., ONNX-optimized MiniLM-L6)** running strictly on the CPU.
+The latency difference compared to BM25 is negligible on modern processors, but the recall for recognizing semantically similar medical terminology (e.g., "myocardial infarction" vs. "heart attack") is exponentially higher.

-**Crucially, this pipeline is synchronized to prevent dangerous medical UX.** While raw speed is often prioritized in generic chatbots, clinical settings demand safety over instant gratification.
-The AI's response rendering is deliberately blocked until the claim extractor identifies factual assertions and runs sparse lexical searches.
-The interface only presents the clinical text to the user once the verification dots (🟢🔴) are complete, ensuring no clinician ever acts organically on an unflagged hallucination.
+**Crucially, this pipeline is asynchronously balanced to ensure clinical safety without sacrificing operational momentum.** Hard-blocking the entire UX in emergency triage settings leads to clinician frustration and system abandonment.
+To resolve this, P.R.I.S.M. renders the `<|think|>` block (deliberation trace) to the user immediately, allowing the clinician to monitor the model's hypothesis formation in real-time.
+Meanwhile, the claim extraction and verification pipeline runs asynchronously on the final output claims.
+The final clinical assertions are only presented alongside their completed verification dots (🟢🔴), providing immediate insight without exposing unverified final claims.

 Each verified claim gets a simple colored dot inline: